 - Coordinator Accessibility Job Description (pdf): having an accessibility coordinator makes a big difference.
 Start with this job description and modify it based on your experience and setting.
 (2 pages).

 - Accessibility Tips for Speakers and Program Leaders (pdf): all your planning isn’t enough if your speakers and leaders aren’t educated in accessibility.
 Send this handout ahead of time to ensure speakers are aware.
 Includes a short resource links section on accessible presentations (3 pages).

 - Post Event Survey Amer Bar Assn (pdf): request feedback after the event to help make next year’s conference even more accessible.
 Use this form to find out what worked and what didn’t (1 page).

-- Rocky Mountain Conference Disability Visions—Ability Matters Committee has a useful planning tool and checklist, available to download at their website.
+- Mountain Sky Conference Disability Visions—Ability Matters Committee has a useful planning tool and checklist, available to download at their website.
 One gem from their document—when asking participants to request accommodations, also ask “what gifts, skills, and/or experience do you have that can enhance full inclusion and accessibility for all of us in attendance.”

 Adapted from The Voice, March 2016